 Infrared Wave Analysis

-“Infrared Heating” is commonly understood to be Shortwave or Middlewave Infrared.
-It is the Tungsten Halogen or Quartz lamps that emit red light, which are popular in outdoor heating and large public spaces.
+“Infrared Heating” is commonly understood to be Shortwave or Middlewave Infrared, here we have a basic infrared wave analysis.
+Tungsten Halogen or Quartz lamps emit red light, these are popular in outdoor heating and large public spaces.
 Construction industry professionals and others are aware there are different categories of infrared, but unaware that the differences are important when matching a heater type to the correct function.

-On this page in our website Heat My Space compares short and medium wave with far infrared, to demonstrate why far infrared creates what is known as ‘Comfort Heating’ – that is – the comfortable heating of people or animals where skin contact is desirable.
-Here you will find the reasons why far infrared is the future for interior heating within specific internal environments.
+Our Heat My Space infrared wave analysis compares short and medium wave with far infrared, to demonstrate why far infrared creates what is known as ‘Comfort Heating’ – that is – the comfortable heating of people or animals where skin contact is desirable.
+The infrared wave analysis will find the reasons why far infrared is the future for interior heating within specific internal environments.
 These include for example; homes, offices and restaurants.
 However, exclude large space areas such as; factories, garages, warehouse, workshops where short & medium wave is more effective.

 Far Infrared is biologically more significant in comfort heating than shorter (hotter) heat wavelengths because skin has a 80% water content.
 Water absorbs heat wavelengths from 3 microns and above (Far Infrared).
 Far Infrared is better absorbed by the skin than other wavelengths; it is less “transmissive” and is not reflected – this is not so for shorter wavelengths.

 Hotter heaters does not mean more comfortable, but it does mean the use of more energy.
 Quartz heaters may be “hotter” at 3 microns than Far Infrared heaters, but the intensity of the heat is more suitable to industrial drying applications, sending heat long distances, and combating the effects of the outdoors – therefore not Comfort Heating.
 Far infrared creates Comfort Heating whilst consuming less energy.